Star Wars opening crawl: Structure

 Each film begins with the static blue text, "A long time ago in a galaxy far, far away....".
 This is followed by the Star Wars logo shrinking in front of a field of stars, as if moving away from the viewer, and the beginning of the Main Title Theme.
 Initially, the logo's extremities are beyond the edge of the frame.
 While the logo is retreating, the "crawl" text begins, starting with the film's episode number and subtitle (with the exception of the original release of Star Wars – see below), and followed by a three-paragraph prologue to the film.
 The text scrolls up and away from the bottom of the screen towards a vanishing point above the top of the frame in a perspective projection.
 Each version of the opening crawl ends with a four-dot ellipsis, except for Return of the Jedi, which has a three-dot ellipsis.
 When the text has nearly reached the vanishing point, it fades out, the camera tilts down (or, in the case of Episode II: Attack of the Clones, up), and the film begins.

-Several words are in all-capital letters to emphasise their importance: "DEATH STAR" in Star Wars, "GALACTIC EMPIRE" in Return of the Jedi, "ARMY OF THE REPUBLIC" in Attack of the Clones, "FIRST ORDER", "REPUBLIC" and "RESISTANCE" in The Force Awakens, "FIRST ORDER" and "RESISTANCE" again in The Last Jedi, and "REVENGE", "EMPEROR PALPATINE", "GENERAL LEIA ORGANA", "REY", "FIRST ORDER", and "KYLO REN" in The Rise of Skywalker.
+Several words are in all-capital letters to emphasise their importance: "DEATH STAR" in Star Wars; "GALACTIC EMPIRE" in Return of the Jedi; "ARMY OF THE REPUBLIC" in Attack of the Clones; "FIRST ORDER", "REPUBLIC", and "RESISTANCE" in The Force Awakens; "FIRST ORDER" and "RESISTANCE" in The Last Jedi; and "REVENGE", "EMPEROR PALPATINE", "GENERAL LEIA ORGANA", "REY", "FIRST ORDER", and "KYLO REN" in The Rise of Skywalker.

 Each line of the text spans the width of the screen when it enters from the bottom.
 In the "fullscreen" (4:3 aspect ratio for standard-definition television) versions of the films, the full lines of text are cut off on the sides until they have scrolled further onto the screen.
 As a result, by the time the full lines are visible, the text is much smaller and harder to read.
 In addition, the viewer also has less time to read it.